giuliodondi/kOS-Shuttle_OPS1/README.md

 # Remarks

-This script was last tested in both KSP 1.9 and 1.10 with a full RO install.
+This script was last tested in 1.10 with a full RO install.
+It shoudl also work with KSP 1.9.
 If you use a different version of KSP or the mods there may be different configuration parameters that throw the whole thing off-balance.
-In addition, some of my adaptations are quite iffy, i.e. constructed from some idea that I had which happened to work by some miracle.
+In addition, some of my adaptations are somewhat iffy, i.e. constructed from some idea that I had which happened to work by some miracle.
 I provide these scripts as they are, with no guarantee that they'll work perfectly every time. **YMMV**

 # Installation